• Skip to primary navigation

 • Thread the chicken on to skewers (if using wooden skewers, make sure you soak them for 30 minutes first, so they don't burn) and put them under a medium heat grill for for 20 minutes, turning half way through.
 Check that they are fully cooked, as cooking time will vary depending on the size of the chunks.

-• Put 0.25 Cucumber, 4 tablespoon Greek yogurt, 5 g Fresh mint, 1 Garlic clove, 1 pinch 1 pinch Sea salt and black pepper and 0.5 Lemon (juice only) into a bowl and stir well.
+• Put 0.25 Cucumber, 4 tablespoon Greek yogurt, 5 g Fresh mint, 1 Garlic clove, 1 pinch 1 pinch Sea salt and ground black pepper and 0.5 Lemon (juice only) into a bowl and stir well.

 • Put 4 tablespoon Greek yogurt and 1 tablespoon Harissa into a bowl and mix together.